Xyborg/ChatGPT-Product-Info/README.md

 ## Features

+### Core Features
-- **Product Search**: Search for any product using natural language queries
+- 🔍 **Single Product Search**: Search for individual products and get detailed reviews
-- 🆕 **Multi Product Search**: Search for and compare multiple products in a single query
+- 📊 **Multi-Product Comparison**: Compare multiple products side-by-side in a table format
-- **Comprehensive Results**: Get product details, reviews, ratings, and merchant offers
+- 📋 **Search History**: Automatically save all your searches and easily reopen them later (Chrome extension)
-- **Review Analysis**: Sentiment analysis with positive/negative/neutral breakdown
+- 🎯 **Sentiment Analysis**: Visual sentiment breakdown of reviews (positive/neutral/negative)
-- **Citation Links**: Direct links to source websites and reviews
+- 🔗 **Citation Links**: Direct links to source websites for more information
+- 🏷️ **Review Themes**: Categorized review themes for easy browsing
+- 📱 **Responsive UI**: Clean, modern interface that works seamlessly with ChatGPT

+### Advanced Features
 - **Auto Authentication**: Automatically fetches your ChatGPT session token
 - **Real-time Results**: Live streaming of search results as they come in
+- **Comprehensive Results**: Get product details, reviews, ratings, and merchant offers
+- **Review Analysis**: AI-generated summaries with sentiment breakdown

 ## How to Use

+### Chrome Extension (Recommended)

+1. **Make sure you're logged in** to ChatGPT (https://chatgpt.com)
+2. **Click the extension icon** in your Chrome toolbar to check status
+3. **Click "Open Product Search"** or use the floating 🛍️ button on ChatGPT
+4. **Search for products** using natural language queries
+5. **Use tabs** to switch between Search, History, and Reports

+#### Single Product Search
+- Enter any product name or specific query
+- Get detailed reviews, sentiment analysis, and citation links
+- View product overview and review summaries

+#### Multi-Product Search
+- Toggle "Multi-product search" mode
+- Enter multiple product names (one per line)
+- Compare products in a convenient table format
+- Click "View" to see detailed information for any product

+#### Search History
+- All successful searches are automatically saved to your history
+- Click the "📋 History" tab to view your search history
+- **Reopen** any previous search to view the results again
+- **Filter** your history using the search box
+- **Delete** individual searches or clear all history
+- History is stored locally in your browser (up to 50 most recent searches)

+### Browser Script

-### Method 1: Browser Console (Recommended)
+#### Method 1: Browser Console

 1. **Open ChatGPT** in your browser and make sure you're logged in
 2. **Open Developer Tools**: